rehanmq/asic-soc-ml-accelerator-verification/README.md

 This project demonstrates end-to-end **ASIC design and functional verification** of a lightweight **Machine Learning (ML) accelerator** integrated into a custom **System-on-Chip (SoC)**.
 The entire verification flow is implemented using **SystemVerilog**, **UVM (Universal Verification Methodology)**, and **Python** scripting for automation.

-Inspired by real-world projects at **Amazon’s Annapurna Labs**, this repository simulates the design and verification challenges involved in building scalable, ML-accelerated custom silicon.

 ---